 The emergency services are available for emergency rescues and ensure safe patient transport by road, water and air.
 The emergency services in the state of Berlin with the use of ambulances and intensive care vehicles are carried out by:

-- Deutsche Rote Kreuz Landesverband Berliner Rotes Kreuz e.V.
+- das Deutsche Rote Kreuz Landesverband Berliner Rotes Kreuz e.V. (in German)

-Water rescue services in the state of Berlin are managed by four control centres and 37 water rescue stations of which 76 rescue boats patrol the waterways of Berlin.
-These are supported by the following charities:
+Water rescue services in the state of Berlin are managed by the following charities:

 Patient transport within the state of Berlin is carried out by charities and around 80 private patient transport companies.
-Together, they undertake between 920,000 to 950,000 patient transports.
+Together, they undertake up to 950,000 patient transports.

 University medical faculty in Berlin

-The 17 Charité sites comprise around 100 clinics and institutes.
-The four Berlin campi have an area of around 540,000 square metres with 3,001 beds.
-The Charité is one of Berlin’s largest employers with 14,576 employees.
-4,255 scientists and doctors as well as 279 professors research the future of medicine in Berlin there.
-More than 7,500 students belong to Charité.
-Each year, around 740 students successfully graduate from the university.
-There are also 619 training positions in 9 healthcare professions.
+The four Berlin campi of the Charité comprise 17 CharitéCenters and around 100 clinics and institutes.
+The Charité is one of Berlin’s largest employers with more than 16,000 employees.
+About 4,700 scientists and doctors as well as roughly 300 professors research the future of medicine in Berlin there.
+More than 8,000 students belong to Charité.
+Each year, around 800 students successfully graduate from the university.
+There are also roughly 580 training positions in 10 healthcare professions.